• Skip to primary navigation

 When it works as well as this why would you not use your slow cooker really!

-It costs less too as running the slow cooker for a couple of hours only costs a couple of pence per hour, compared to 30 pence per hour to run an electric oven.
+It costs less too as running the slow cooker for a couple of hours only costs a few pence per hour, compared to 30 pence per hour to run an electric oven.

 Plus if it is a warm day then it won’t heat up your kitchen even more.